-- containerized shipping to a smelter in China; - containerized shipping to a smelter in Finland; - bulk shipping by rail to Montreal then by sea to a smelter in Finland;

-- bulk shipping by rail to Sudbury, ON; and - bulk shipping by rail to Thompson, MB.
+- containerized shipping to a smelter in Finland; - bulk shipping by rail to Montreal then by sea to a smelter in Finland; - · bulk shipping by rail to Sudbury, ON; and - bulk shipping by rail to Thompson, MB.

 Other transportation options were considered, such as bulk shipping from a west coast port or through the port in Churchill, MB.
 In each of the west coast options, Wardrop determined that the existing infrastructure at these ports to store, bulk load, and ship the nickel concentrate was inadequate (Wardrop, 2009b).
 The capital cost to construct a facility of this capacity in this northern environment could be prohibitive.